 “Greater Kansas City LISC is honored to be selected to participate in this historic partnership.
 With the generous support of Union Pacific, we will be able to help even more residents improve their economic circumstances, support their families and change their lives for the better,” said Stephen Samuels, Executive Director of Greater Kansas City LISC.
 Kansas City is one of four cities selected to participate in this new workforce development program.
 Other participating cities are Chicago, Houston and Tacoma, Wash.

 The program will be offered through LISC’s Financial Opportunity Center Network, a national model that helps people build their skills, grow their incomes and improve their credit – all as part of a bundled approach to economic opportunity.
-Since 2013, Greater Kansas City LISC has partnered with United Way of Greater Kansas City and local supporters to open and grow four FOCs with partner agencies: Community Services League and Prosperity Center at Rockhurst University, Full Employment Council and Catholic Charities.
+Since 2013, Greater Kansas City LISC has partnered with United Way of Greater Kansas City and local supporters to open and grow five FOCs with partner agencies: Community Services League and Prosperity Center at Rockhurst University, Women's Employment Network, Guadalupe Centers, INC., and Metropolitan Lutheran Ministries.
 In Kansas City, the program has served more than 1,000 clients, helped more than 400 people increase their FICO scores, and worked with more than 150 people to increase their net worth.

 “Union Pacific is investing in American workers and an economic future based on quality jobs,” said Maurice Jones, LISC president and CEO.